perslab/CELLECT/README.md

 ```bash
 snakemake --use-conda
 ```
-If you wish to use multiple threads you can pass the `-j` option followed by a number to specify how many.
+If you wish to use multiple cores you can pass the `-j` option followed by a number to specify how many otherwise CELLECT will be limited to one core for the most part.

 ### Example